 Visions of California gold-hued riches fueled the intrepid explorers who crossed the rugged terrain of Death Valley aboard wagon trains in 1849.
 Each November, modern day travelers can relax in comfort while learning about the hardships the early pioneers endured.

-Guests at both the Oasis at Death Valley and the Ranch at Furnace Creek can take part in the annual 49ers Encampment that celebrates the historic trek with gold panning, a western art show, music , a “pampered pet” parade and the colorful arrival of a wagon train and riders on horseback.
+Guests at both the Oasis at Death Valley and the Ranch can take part in the annual 49ers Encampment that celebrates the historic trek with gold panning, a western art show, music , a “pampered pet” parade and the colorful arrival of a wagon train and riders on horseback.

 Vast salt flats create a cracked mosaic across the desert floor providing mesmerizing photographic opportunities.
 Badwater, 17 miles south of the resort, is the lowest spot in the Western Hemisphere at 282 feet below sea level.